stratosphereips/Google-Summer-of-Code/Application_template.md

 #### 1. Please describe your preferred coding languages and experience.

-#### 2. Please describe your background on the following topics: Security, Networks, MAchine Learning
+#### 2. Please describe your background on the following topics: Security, Networks, Machine Learning

 #### 3. Please describe any previous open source development experience.